island-lang/island-lang.github.io/README.md

 let totalArea = twoShapes.totalArea // Is this always computable?
 ```

+I assigned a placeholder for a `Shape` with instances of `Circle` and `Square`, despite the fact there are no formal relationship between these types!

+Both `Circle` and `Square` have `area` properties that embrace the semantics of the `area` property of `Shape`, so it makes sense that they can substitute for it.
+However, it might sound surprising but this relationship wasn't strictly necessary to enable the substitution.
+Fundamentally, there are no fixed hierarchies, **any context type can be assigned to any other context type**.

+More formally, this kind of type relationship may be described as a form of **ad-hoc behavioral subtyping**.

-How does the compiler determine these assignments are safe? and how does it know if `totalArea` is computable at all?
+But how does the compiler determine these assignments are safe? and how does it know if `totalArea` is computable at all?
 We never initialized an explicit value to the `area` properties of `Circle` or `Square`.
 How can it be confident that `shape1.area + shape2.area` even means anything?

 The answer is that there is no general way for the compiler to immediately determine that a given property is knowable.
 Instead, the compiler performs a localized analysis of each property reference and tries to sort out, on a case by case basis, which referenced properties are knowable, and which aren't.
 This form of static analysis is achieved by employing _instance types_, which are the subject of the next section.